 How Do I Get Rid Of Ants In My Home After A Storm?

 If this is the first time you’ve seen ants in your house, homemade or store-bought remedies are often enough to fix the problem.
 Remember that ants often relocate the colony in cases of heavy rain or flooding.
 Killing the ants directly with a spray isn’t recommended because it doesn’t remove the queen.
-Instead, use a bait that the worker ants will take back to the colony and, more importantly, the queen.
+Instead, use a bait that the worker ants will take back to the colony and, more importantly, the queen explains the Carmel pest control company.

 How Do I Prevent Ants In My Home After Rain?

-Now that you know why ants invade after it rains you might want to know what you can do to prevent such a mass invasion.
-Let me share a quick story about my dad.
+Now that you know why ants invade after it rains, you might want to know what you can do to prevent such a mass invasion.
+Let Carmel pest control company share a quick story about my dad.

 Twice a year, in the spring and fall, my dad grabs his tool belt and ladder and does a complete perimeter check around our home, including: